nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 Well, I will also oh, picking stuff.
 Gonna change shirt.
 Alright.
 The last thing that I wanna leave you guys with as you're going through the room picking up different items, finding figuring this stuff out, you do some of you or both of you or all of you or somebody happens across the arrow slits and looks outside.
 Okay.

 And what you see is Not perfectly fine.
 Is this out the window.
 Which is a ball.
-And for, for Clark or Karsten and I think Samir as well.
+And for, for Clark or Karsten and I think Simear as well.
 You guys were both doing, like, act out outside the outside the, town Mhmm.

 Mhmm.
 Raids with goblins.
 Right?
 Yeah.
 Patrolling and yep.

 Yeah.
 Yeah.
 Okay.
 So you two both recognize this as the Burned Woods.
-And I would say that even Auer and Kahir would have a little bit of an idea about what the Burned Woods look like because it's one of the major, landmarks close to your town.
+And I would say that even Auer and Cahir would have a little bit of an idea about what the Burned Woods look like because it's one of the major, landmarks close to your town.

 But it's not close to your town.
 It's, like, two or three weeks away from your town.
 Alright.
 Oh, That's In which direction?
 Problematic.